amerand/CANDID/README.md

 ```
 ![Figure 2](doc/figure_2.png)

+FITMAP allows to provide additional parameters, as well as fixing parameters in the fit.
+Additional parameters are passed using `addParam={'diamc':0.5, 'fres':0.1}` for a resolved flux of 10% (of the centra star's flux) and a companion angular diameter of 0.5mas.
+If ones want to prevent fitting parameters, `doNotFit=['fres', 'diamc']`.

 ### FITMAP, after removing companion
 CANDID offers the possibility, once a companion has been detected, to remove it analytically from the data and rerun a FITMAP.
-This allows to estimate the dynamic range of the data set, but also to detect fainter tertiary compents. fitMap stores the best fit in the dictionnary "bestFit", which key "best" contains the dictionnary containing the parameters.
-Note that axcir.bestFit['uncer'] contains the corresponding error bars.
+This allows to estimate the dynamic range of the data set, but also to detect fainter tertiary components. fitMap stores the best fit in the dictionary bestFit, which key best contains the dictionary containing the parameters.
+Note that `axcir.bestFit['uncer']` contains the corresponding error bars.

 ```
 >>> p = axcir.bestFit['best']